 Biting other children and adults can be quite common in young children as many children pass through this stage as part of their development.
-This can occur out of frustration because they want or think they need something that another child has, or because they are teething.
+This can occur out of frustration because they want something that another child has, or want connection but haven't the skills to communicate what they want, or because they are teething.

 Biting incidents can be a difficult time for parents.
-Your child may bite a sibling, a friend's child or other children at nursery, or your child may also be bitten by another child.
+Your child may bite a sibling, a friend's child or other children at nursery, or your child may be bitten by another child.
 Often there is no known cause as to why the child is biting and, in some cases, particular children will continue to bite for an extended period of time.

-If your child bites, it is important to redirect the attention to the child who has been bitten first and give them comfort and support so that the biter can see that they do not receive the attention for biting.
-You should then speak to your child who has bitten afterwards (in terms that they understand) that you cannot let them hurt their friend or sibling and it makes the child who has been bitten and you are really sad.
+If your child bites, it is important to direct your attention to the child who has been bitten and give them comfort and support, so that your child can see that they do not receive attention for biting.
+Afterwards, you should then speak to your child (in terms that they understand).
+Talk with them about how biting hurts their friend or sibling and how it makes them really sad.

-If your child is bitten while at nursery this can be upsetting, as no one wants to hear that their child has been injured, especially by another child and sometimes the bite marks can be quite deep.
-Nurseries will have behaviour policies that should include biting incidents so you can ask to see them and ask what the nursery are doing to support both children and to minimise this happening again.
+If your child is bitten while at nursery this can be upsetting, as no one wants to hear that their child has been injured, especially by another child and bite marks can be quite deep and distressing to see.
+Nurseries will have behaviour policies that should include biting incidents so you can request to see them and ask what the nursery are doing to support both children, to minimise the chance of it happening again.

-If your child is the one who is biting other children at nursery, the nursery team should invite you to talk about how you can work together to minimise it happening.
-They shouldn't make you feel that it is yours or your child's fault.
-Identifying triggers e.g. when your child is tired or hungry, is helpful to gain an understanding of when and why they may bite.
+If your child is the one who is biting other children at nursery, the nursery team should invite you to talk about how you can work together to prevent the incidents.
+They shouldn't make you feel that it is either your or your child's fault.
+Identifying triggers e.g. when your child is tired, hungry or in need of connection, is helpful to gain an understanding of when and why they may bite.
 Strategies to support your child could include having biting rings, picture routines (photographs showing the sequence of events in your day), relaxing and sensory time, reiterating the importance of positive role models, encouraging all children to be kind to one another and praising positive behaviour.